 Not only is it a fleeting time that absolutely deserves to be captured, but new moms are often tired, and too overwhelmed to capture their own newborns on camera.
 That said, not everyone chooses to go that route, and I completely respect that.

 I have learned a thing or two about photographing newborns in the last 8+ years.
 (By the way, here is another list of pictures you won’t want to miss when your newborn is born!)

 *** also make sure you grab your FREE month-to-month printable stickers for your baby’s first year pics!!***

 ***Wanna know what I am using to take pictures of my family?
 You can see everything I keep in my camera bag here!***

 *for your convenience, there may be affiliate links throughout this post, so you can easily find the things i am showing you. by using these links, your pricing stays the same, but i earn a small commission. you can see my full disclosure here

-I can honestly say that each one of these things I used for my own newborn babies, even when I was taking more natural, day-to-day pictures, just to make them more interesting, or visually appealing, or because they just plain made my baby happy! 🙂
+Here are a couple of things I can honestly say I used for my own newborn babies, even when I was taking more natural, day-to-day pictures, just to make them more interesting, or visually appealing, or because they just plain made my baby happy! 🙂

 - a sheepskin rug– I have had this exact one for 8 years!

 - muslin swaddles– I just love how breathable, and beautiful they are.